halvards/httplab/README.md

 If you need to increase the timeout for your tests, look in the file `client/package.json`

-To check out the code again, run: `git clone git@github.com:halvards/httplab.git`
+To check out the code again, visit [GitHub](https://github.com/halvards/httplab)

 If you seem to lose network connectivity in the virtual machine, try disabling and re-enabling networking via the top right hand menu bar icon.